OrbitX: Haribon SLS-1

 OrbitX is developing its own space launch vehicle which it dubs as the Haribon SLS-1.
 It is to be propelled using components also to be developed by OrbitX: Tamaraw Rocket Engine and RP-2 fuel, a plastic-derived fuel.
 RP-2 gets its named from RP-1, the refined kerosene that is typically used in rockets.
 As of January 2021, the project is in the Technology Readiness Level 4 phase of development with its components still being validated in a laboratory environment.
 It is projected to carry a payload of 200 kg into low Earth orbit.
 The company plans to have the maiden launch of the Haribon SLS-1 sometime between 2023 and 2024.

 Fuels

 Among OrbitX's research is the potential use of algae as biofuel for both small and large-scale space launch vehicles.
 The company has noted that algae-derived biofuel has already had prior used on aircraft; particularly in a Houston–Chicago Boeing 737 flight.
-It is also developing, OrbitX RP-2, its own propriety fuel derived from pyrolysis-processed waste plastic.
+It is also developing, OrbitX RP-2, its own proprietary fuel derived from pyrolysis-processed waste plastic.